Looking for an employer of record in Italy? Here’s what you need to know

 PEO in Italy

-An employer of record in Italy acts as the legal employer, allowing your company to scale faster without entity setup.
-This distinction makes an EOR the better fit for businesses testing new markets or hiring internationally for the first time.
+An employer of record acts as the legal employer, allowing your company to scale faster without entity setup.
+However, the EOR model may not be permitted or recognized in Italy, so you may use a workforce management platform instead.

-Yes, working with an Italy EOR is a legal and efficient way to hire employees without registering a company in Italy.
-The EOR becomes the legal employer and assumes responsibility for HR, tax, and compliance.
+A workforce management platform, like Payoneer Workforce Management, offers an efficient way to onboard local employees without registering a company in Italy.
+It offers support with the responsibility for HR, tax, and compliance.

 Disclaimer